Elementswelder/FamilyMapServerDesign/README.md

 # FamilyMap Server

-A server connection for the family map client, generates dummy data for each user that signs up.
+A server connection for the family map client.

 General Instructions:
 1. Open IntelliJ.